-Trump Texas Visit Highlights Federal Response Effort
+Trump's Texas Visit Highlights Federal Response Effort

 Long said "all eyes are on Texas, and so are mine," cautioning that rescue and recovery efforts still have "a long ways to go."

-He also said the situation at the Houston convention center, which has been described as chaotic, "is not the Superdome," a reference to the chaos that surrounded the New Orleans stadium after Hurricane Katrina, which struck 12 years ago.
+He also said the situation at the packed Houston convention center, which is being used as a massive shelter, "is not the Superdome," a reference to the chaos that surrounded the New Orleans stadium after Hurricane Katrina, which struck 12 years ago.

 Trump later stood outside the fire station and waved a Texas state flag.